sphinx-doc/sphinx-intl/doc/dev.rst

 The sphinx-intl package will be uploaded to PyPI: https://pypi.org/project/sphinx-intl/.

-Here is a release procedure for releasing.
+Here is a release procedure:

 .. include:: ../checklist.rst